msa-tech09/Hangman/README.md

 You can continue making guesses until you guess the entire word or make too many incorrect guesses, which will result in the game being over.

-To start a new game, simply click the "New Game" button that appears at the end of the game.
+To start a new game, simply click the "Restart Game" button that appears at the end of the game.

 ## Components